 Version Date of Revision Summary of Changes Author 1.0 October 2018 Document Creation.
 Post-trade Risk 2.0 February 2020 Regular review.
 Post-trade Risk 3.0 May 2021 Document classification (framework).
 Removed restriction that custom baskets of equities can only have long constituents.
-This allows baskets with long &amp; short constituents.
+This allows baskets with long & short constituents.
 Options on custom baskets can only be listed if the value of the custom basket does not go negative.
 Added guidelines on the process for existing products that no longer meet clearability requirements.
 Updated Clearable Derivatives Products List (Section 6) with clearing guidelines for ETFs.
 Review of the ADTV and Market Cap thresholds and how these are determined.
 Reference to 'Can-dos' has been replaced with 'Structured Products'.
 Minimum of 2 Clearing Members required for approval of new products.
-Added frequency of clearability thresholds review and frequency of existing products ongoing clearability eligibility Post-trade Risk Post-trade Risk 4.0 July 2022 review.
-1. The reference index, S&P 500 Index, is replaced with Russell 3000 Index to calculate the ADVT and Market Cap thresholds for International (US) equity instruments.
-2. Enhancement of clearability criteria for African currencies (floating).
-3. Enhancements to ETF clearability criteria including the inclusion of commodities and volatility indices as possible ETF underlyings.
-4. Name of framework changed to Clearable Products Framework.
+Added frequency of clearability thresholds review and frequency of existing products ongoing clearability eligibility Post-trade Risk 4.0 July 2022 The reference index, S&P 500 Index, is replaced with Russell 3000 Index to calculate the ADVT and Market Cap thresholds for International (US) equity instruments.
+Enhancement of clearability criteria for African currencies (floating).
+Enhancements to ETF clearability criteria including the inclusion of commodities and volatility indices as possible ETF underlyings.
+Name of framework changed to Clearable Products Framework.
 JSE Clear Risk 5.0 October 2023 ADVT and Market Cap thresholds were reviewed and found to still be appropriate, therefore the thresholds were left unchanged.
-JSE Clear Risk 6.0 June 2023 Added Government guaranteed SOE Inflation-linked bonds.
+JSE Clear Risk 6.0 July 2024 Added Government guaranteed SOE Inflation-linked bonds.
 Equity Derivatives and ETFs: Removed ADVT clearability thresholds based on the removal of the R50mn LIPAO JSE Clear Risk threshold for the EQD and FXM markets in June 2024.
 Market Cap clearability thresholds have been replaced with the requirement that the underlying is listed on the JSE or a major international exchange.
+7.0 February 2025 1.
+Removal of the requirement that the underlying instrument (for both local and foreign derivatives) must have been listed for at least 10 trading days before derivatives may be listed thereon.
+Added: to be considered case-by-case, and a margin buffer may be levied on derivatives listed on an underlying with a short trading history.
+JSE Clear Risk